 - Improve the condition of the skin and coat

 But apples can be bad for dogs, too

 When people ask us “can dogs eat apples?” our response tends to be yes, but… you absolutely must be aware of a few things.

-Dogs are an invaluable addition to a dogs diet, but you need to make sure that your pup doesn’t eat the core or any seeds.
+Apples are an invaluable addition to a dogs diet, but you need to make sure that your pup doesn’t eat the apple core or apple seeds.
 Dogs could easily choke on the seeds, so it’s best to eliminate this risk entirely.
 As for the core, it contains cyanide, which can build-up in a dog’s body and eventually become toxic - causing panting, difficulty breathing and shock.

 Dehydrated apples are a no-go too.
 All the nutrients will have disappeared and they’re likely to cause quite an upset tummy due to the lack of water.

 Although apples are nutritious, they’re full to the brim with natural sugars.
 Therefore, if your dog suffers from diabetes, you should ask your vet before incorporating apples into your dog’s diet.

 And even if your dog is as healthy as he can be, you shouldn’t go overboard when it comes to apple.
 Too many could cause tummy upset even in an otherwise healthy pup.
 A slice here and there should be fine, but apples shouldn’t be a staple part of the diet.

 To avoid the risk of any cyanide entering your dog’s system, apples should be: